reecexlm/StellarCustomToken/README.md

 lto = true        # Enables link-time optimization opt-level = "z"   # optimization level to "z" (reduce size of wasm)
 ```
-## Step 2: Implement Basic Functions
+## implement the contract functions and tests
-Now, we’ll implement the basic functions name, symbol, and decimals.
+We will start with some basic functions name, symbol, and decimals.
 These functions define the token’s basic identity information.
-### 2.1 name Function
+### name Function
 The name function returns the name of the token, which can be displayed in wallets or other interfaces.
-#### open src/lib.rs.
-#### add the following code to define the token name
-:star: _env: &Env is the environment variable provided by Soroban but isn’t needed in this function.
+:star: Note: _env: &Env is the environment variable provided by Soroban but isn’t needed in this function.

 ```
 #![no_std]